1995 Fangoria Chainsaw Awards

 The 1995 Fangoria Chainsaw Awards ceremony, presented by Fangoria magazine and Creation Entertainment, honored the best horror films of 1994 and took place on May 6, 1995, at the LAX Sheraton in Los Angeles, California.
 The ceremony was hosted by comedians Rick Overton and Scott LaRose.

 Ceremony

-The event was held as part of Fangoria's annual Weekend of Horrors convention, in partnership with Creation Entertainment.
+The event was held as part of Fangorias annual Weekend of Horrors convention, in partnership with Creation Entertainment.
 Attendees at the convention included Clive Barker, John Carl Buechler, Don Coscarelli, Barbara Crampton, Brad Dourif, Stuart Gordon, Steve Johnson, John Saxon, David J. Schow, George P. Wilbur.